-Resource articles regarding the ongoing COVID19 pandemic as related to small businesses, corporations, real estate transactions and general public and community related matters.
+Resource articles regarding the ongoing COVID19 pandemic as related to small businesses, corporations, real estate transactions, and the general public and community-related matters.

 The resource articles contained on our COVID19 resource page are written by attorneys following recent state- and nation-wide executive orders arising during the COVID-19 pandemic.
 Source material and links to government websites can be found by clicking on the “Government Source Links” section.

 Excessive, confusing, and arbitrary restrictions by Governor Andrew Cuomo have forced Western New York businesses to close, which had only recently reopened after shutting down in accordance with the first business closure order of March, 2020.

 Despite Gov. Cuomo saying his response to the pandemic is an achievement resulting in lower rates of infection than most other states, he has provided no scientific justification and/or proof for the most recent business closures of certain “high-risk, non-essential businesses.”
 The distinction of gyms, restaurants, taverns, salons, and other personal care services business as high-risk and non-essential have no real or substantial relation to public health.
 New York State’s rules are arbitrary and discriminatory decisions not based on science.

 If you are a business owner and interested in legally challenging the most recent closure orders in Western New York, please fill out the contact form on this page.